gittuf/gittuf/docs/gaps/7/README.md

 downstream repositories, and are applied to the RSL prior to any other downstream changes.

-TODO: is this significant overhead / propagation for every push if the upstream repository has significant traffic?

-TODO: what if the propagation is triggered during a push and the refs are the same?
-For example, a propagation directive says `refs/heads/main` must be updated from some upstream repo.
-Alice makes a change to the same branch and wants to push.
-Propagation will add a commit after her latest one, should the push go through without propagating (i.e., with a regular reference entry for Alice) and then trigger propagation right after?

 ## Motivation

 Frequently, a Git repository also needs to include within it another repository which is developed with its own history, for example, a project `foo` wants to use a library `bar`.
 While Git has features built in to enable consuming a Git repository within another, these lack the guarantees provided by gittuf.

-TODO: add specific guarantees since this doesn't do full upstream verification of the ref (though we could?)

 ## Reasoning